-It happened again a few months ago.
-My friend Babs and I share a subscription to 59E59, a wonderful off-Broadway theatre company on East 59th Street whose mission is to bring new and innovative works to a New York audience.
+For years Babs and I have shared a subscription to 59E59, a wonderful off-Broadway theatre company on East 59th Street whose mission is to bring new and innovative works to a New York audience.
 We usually love what we see there and were looking forward to the next production.

 We checked our calendars and found a good mutual date.
-I wrote it in my little date book and told Babs I’d call to book our tickets.
+I wrote it in my little date book and told Babs this time I would call to reserve our tickets.

-The next morning I phoned and got a recording saying the box office was closed and would reopen at noon.
-But apparently I got busy and forgot to call back.
+The next morning I phoned and got a recording saying the box office hadn’t opened yet and to call back after 12 noon.
+But apparently I got busy and forgot.

 On the morning of the fateful day I called Babs to say I’d be driving down from Connecticut that afternoon.
 Rather that meet first for dinner, I said the tickets would be at the box office and we should meet at the seats and have a bite after the show.